open-AIMS/ReefGuideAPI.jl/docs/src/docker.md

 to maintain build stability, but should be bumped to the latest version of Julia when a release is published.

+## Publish Release

+1. Bump version in Project.toml and [PublishDockerImage.yml](../../.github/workflows/PublishDockerImage.yml)
+2. Create PR, merge to `main` branch
+3. Publish Release on GitHub (this triggers the PublishDockerImage workflow)

 ## A note about MKL_jll

 Due to how Julia (particularly v1.11) handles precompilation, it significantly reduces the build time by explicitly installed MKL_jll before installing any of explicit project dependencies.